tnebooks/10th-science/questions/science/reproduction-in-plants-and-animals/epididymis.md

 ---
 choices:
-  - "epididymis"
+  - "Epididymis"
-  - "vasa efferentia"
+  - "Vasa efferentia"
-  - "vas deferens"
+  - "Vas deferens"
-  - "seminiferous tubules"
+  - "Seminiferous tubules"
 answer:
-  - "epididymis"
+  - "Epididymis"
-explanation: " "
+explanation: "Epididymis is a long coiled tube where sperms are stored, mature and become concentrated."
 ---
-A single highly coiled tube where sperms are stored, get concentrated and mature is known as
+A single highly coiled tube where sperms are stored, get concentrated and mature is known as ______.